AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_account.html.markdown

 * `arm_application_id` = (Optional) Azure RM Application ID (Required when creating an account for ARM).
 * `arm_application_key` = (Optional) Azure RM Application key (Required when creating an account for ARM).

+-> **NOTE:**

-Note: Please make sure that the IAM roles/profiles have already been created before running this, if aws_iam="true".
+Please make sure that the IAM roles/profiles have already been created before running this, if aws_iam="true".
 More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html

 ## Import